-"will deal honestly with me and my descendants" Show to me ... covenant faithfulness that I have shown to you The two men had made a covenant with each other.
+"will deal honestly with me and my descendants"

+Show to me ... covenant faithfulness that I have shown to you to the land

+The two men had made a covenant with each other.
 The abstract noun "faithfulness" can be stated as "faithful" or "loyal."
 Alternate translation: "Be as faithful to me and to the land as I have been to you"